FarihahAzad/portfolioprojects/README.md

 # Data Analyst Portfolio Projects Repository
-As an aspiring data analyst I have put together all the code and queries used in the portfolio projects.
+I am working on small projects to practice the essential skills used by data analysts.
+I have put together all the code and queries used in the portfolio projects in this repository.